 I already knew the three ingredients in Starbucks vanilla sweet cream cold foam were:

-But I thought the ratio would be harder to obtain.
-I thought my first go at it would be to call and ask my local Starbucks what exactly was in it.
+Now that I had the ingredients I just needed the perfect ratio!
+I thought the ratio would be harder to obtain.
+My first idea was to call and ask my local Starbucks what exactly was in it.
 I expected some hesitation but instead I was told the exact ratio.
 Here it is:

 - 1 part vanilla syrup